continuitydrift/eth-denver-2022/chapter-12.md

 "Why?"
 Chase asked.

 "Let me tell you about the pseudoghost.
-Originally, it was just the idea of some hack novelist, Continuity Drift.
+Originally, it was just the idea of some hack novelist.
 The narrator of his novels, according to the fiction, was an algorithm from another dimension.
 A being of pure memesis, able to travel between dimensions before the merge."

 "Screw this," Chase said.
 "Jump ahead to the part where someone wants to kill me."